 "Has the marriage become insupportable because of a discord or conflict of personalities that destroys the legitimate ends of the marriage relationship" with "no reasonable prospect of reconciliation?"

 In Texas, it is not required that you show:

 Other potential clients who come to see me have heard about no-fault divorce and believe that fault no longer matters in a Texas divorce.

 Although it is no longer necessary to plead fault in a divorce in Texas, you can still state specific grounds under section 6 of the Texas Family Code for ending your marriage, including:

 A court may give more of the community property to the "innocent" spouse if fault is proven in divorce.

-Prior to the passage of the “No Fault” statute, it was necessary to prove one of the above grounds for divorce had taken place before you could obtain a divorce.
+Before the passage of the "No Fault" statute, it was necessary to prove that one of the above grounds for divorce had taken place before you could obtain a divorce.
 This is no longer the case.

-In Texas, it is no longer possible to force a spouse to stay married.
-Now, if either spouse wants a divorce, they will be entitled to a divorce.
+In Texas, forcing a spouse to stay married is no longer possible.
+If either spouse wants a divorce, they will be entitled to a divorce.

 Is Marriage Counseling Required in Texas?

 There is a provision for counseling in the Family Code; however, there is no legal duty to reconcile in Texas.